seanbreckenridge/mpv-history-daemon/README.md

 ```
 Usage: mpv-history-daemon daemon [OPTIONS] SOCKET_DIR DATA_DIR

-  Socket dir is the directory with mpv sockets (/tmp/mpvsockets, probably)
+  Socket dir is the directory with mpv sockets (/tmp/mpvsockets, probably) Data dir is the
-  Data dir is the directory to store the history JSON files
+  directory to store the history JSON files

 Options:
   --log-file PATH               location of logfile
-  --write-period INTEGER  How often to write to files while mpv is open
+  --write-period INTEGER        How often to write JSON data files while mpv is open
+  -s, --scan-time INTEGER       How often to scan for new mpv sockets files in the SOCKET_DIR -
+                                this is a manual scan of the directory every <n> seconds  [env
+                                var: MPV_HISTORY_DAEMON_SCAN_TIME; default: 10]
+  --socket-class-qualname TEXT  Fully qualified name of the class to use for socket data, e.g.,
+                                'mpv_history_daemon.daemon.SocketData'.
+This imports the class and
+                                uses it for socket data.
   --help                        Show this message and exit.
 ```

 Some logs, to get an idea of what this captures: